 Métis-Focused Ecological Footprint Calculator

 Do you know the impact your lifestyle has on the environment in your community?
-Calculate your ecological footprint and explore sustainable solutions you can use to minimize your eco impact.
+This calculator helps provide an estimate of your ecological footprint and explore sustainable solutions you can use to minimize your eco impact.

 Community Council Funding for Conservation Initiatives